nickefy/data-engineer-tech-challenge-sg/Section 1 - Data Pipelines/README.md

 # Extra
 Diagram to visualize Pipeline Logic.

 ![Diagram to visualize Pipeline Logic](section-1-data-pipeline.png?raw=true "Data Pipeline Logic")

-Logs are also included on the recent sucessful run of the Pipeline
+Logs are also included on the recent sucessful run of the Pipeline.

+The processed CSV files can be found in dags/members_delta_extract_hourly_dag/resources/sucess/members_2023-02-19T12:00:36.598018+00:00.csv